valexandersaulys/jsonplaceholder-react-redux/README.md

 ## Take 2

-First, we'll create a few components to run and load those into the template
+First, we'll create a few components to run and load those into the template.

+Install `reactbulma` and `css-loader` (latter is a dependency).
+Add in extra details within webpack.config.js so it knows to parse css.

+Then play around with bulma css designs and conventions.

+Now, put in place the basics of the router.
+Install `react-router-dom`, create two different links.

+After playing around a bit, add in a proper couple of components:

+  - FrontPage => hold all posts
+  - Post/:id => hold a particular post

+Then reducers, actions, etc.

+Got it working as a basic concept! woo